amelia-kawasaki/llm_activation_classification/README.md

 # Model Activations Project

-This repository provides scripts for processing and verifying model activations using specified parameters.
-The scripts are designed to allow flexible usage, saving each output array into files as specified by user-defined arguments.
+This is the repository for the code that accompanies [Defending Large Language Models Against Attacks With Residual Stream Activation Analysis](https://arxiv.org/abs/2406.03230) This repository provides scripts for extracting and classifying model activations for custom datasets of prompts.

 ## Setup